[📣 Free Webinar ] Crypto Jurisdiction: EU MICAR vs. Canada MSB Register Now ->

 2. The US Has More Complex Licensing Requirements

-Every MSB in Canada only has to get a single FINTRAC MSB license to start their operations.
+Every MSB in Canada only has to get a single FINTRAC MSB license to start its operations.
 However, MSBs in the US have to file for a few different licenses, depending on their needs.

 For example, a money service business must register with FinCEN for a federal-level license.
 The same business will also have to get a state-level license in the US.